 Pubmed is one of the most useful professional resources for nurses, doctors, and health sciences research.
 Pubmed is a U.S. government website operated by the National Library of Medicine (NLM), which provides an online index of articles published in most of the credible and authoritative biology and health sciences journals published in the United States, Europe, and the world.
 The database now contains almost 25 million articles with abstracts, links to the original full-text source where available (see note below), and subject terms selected by experts in biomedical literature.

 Pubmed is a sophisticated resource but is relatively straightforward to use.
 This guide includes short online videos (between 1 and 4 minutes) created by the NLM and other organizations which summarize key features related to searching, filtering, and refining literature searches.
 The videos have been categorized into basic, intermediate, and advanced topics, organized in a sequence that builds on and incorporates gfeatures demonstrated in previous vidoes.
-Use the Contents panel (on the left of the page) or the tabs (above) to work learn about the different features.
+Use the tabs on the left to learn about the different features.
 Start with Basic Pubmed: How Search Works and continue as far as you wish!

 Most of the videos are also available on YouTube- if you are viewing this site on a mobile device or tablet, some of the embedded videos might not be available because of platform restrictions.